 At that point, the bank could take steps to correct the situation through implicit bias training or other measures.
 Ultimately, LBI can give the bank the power to make sure that all customers feel they’re being treated equally.

-Just about any company with multiple storefront locations can benefit from an LBI solution.
+Just about any company with multiple storefront locations can benefit from an Location-Based Intelligence solution.

 Not only does it allow brands to understand the in-store customer experience better than ever before, it provides the means to gather location-specific, actionable insights, to keep improving goods and services in tandem with the needs and wants of customers, and track progress over time to ensure that the customer experience is always improving.